SerenityOS/serenity/Documentation/CLionConfiguration.md

 ## Excluding Build Artifacts

 Source files are copied to the `Build` directory during the build, if you do not exclude them from CLion indexing they will show up in search results.
-This is often confusing, unintuitive, and can result in your loosing changes you have made to files.
+This is often confusing, unintuitive, and can result in you losing changes you have made to files.
 To exclude these files navigate to the `Project` tool window, right-click the `Build` folder and select `Mark Directory as | Excluded`.
 If you want exclude Toolchain files as well, follow the same procedure with the following paths:
 - `Toolchain/Local`